camunda/camunda-docs-static/security/content/security-policy.md

 ---

-As a core infrastructure component of our customers, the security of Camunda BPM (also referred to as the 'software') takes top priority and is maintained constantly.
+As a core infrastructure component of our customers, the security of Camunda Platform (also referred to as the 'software') takes top priority and is maintained constantly.

 # Information Security Standards